Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 "Sir... he *can’t* be on the teams anymore.
 Not even in a reserve capacity.
 It’s too dangerous for all of us havin’ a human *bull* who might spaz out at the worst fuckin’ time.
 Ain’t fair on anyone, him least."

 Costello sighed.
 "I know.
-I guess some part of me had hoped they could fix up his seizures…"
+I guess some part of me had hoped they could fix up his seizures..."

 "Ain’t no fixin’ that, from what I hear.
 An’ the service docs all the way up at the fuckin’ *pentagon* have been debatin’ this.
 All of ‘em wanted ‘Horse to stay in.
 But they can’t do it."